How to get into voice acting

 Working with a voiceover coach

-Like every industry, ‘Voiceover’ is full of ‘experts’.
+Like every industry, ‘Voice Acting’ is full of ‘experts’.
 There is endless advice out there on microphone technique, equipment to use when recording voiceover, marketing tactics and more.
 The problem is this:

-Prove them wrong and succeed in VO by having a Continuous Professional Development aspect to your business, improving your skills on a daily basis and your career year on year.
+Prove them wrong and succeed in voice acting by having a Continuous Professional Development aspect to your business, improving your skills on a daily basis and your career year on year.

 How can Voiceover Kickstart help?